-(Matthew 28:8) So they departed quickly from the tomb with fear and great joy, and ran to tell his disciples.
+(Matthew 28:8) And they departed quickly from the sepulchre with fear and great joy; and did run to bring his disciples word.

 The women believed the angel because he was no ordinary man.
 His appearance was as lightning, his clothes were snow white, he had defeated the Roman guards, and miracles accompanied his appearing.
 They witnessed the guards fall in fear.
 They witnessed the empty tomb.
 They witnessed the earthquake and the earthquake's perfect timing.
 They witnessed the angel roll the stone away without the help of other angels or people.
 Presumably, the disciples felt the great earthquake where they were in hiding, and the women could explain the cause of the earthquake.
 The women could give good and sufficient reasons for the disciples to believe that Jesus had been raised from the dead, but the disciples were foolish and slow to believe (see Luke 24:25-26).